Planteome/plant-trait-ontology/README-editors.md

 ## TO editors documentation

-These notes are for the EDITORS of to
+These notes are for the EDITORS of the Plant Trait Ontology

 The release files are: